QuiteAFancyEmerald/Slate-Desktop-for-Windows-11/sources/INSTALLATION.md

 ## Step 3c - Windows On Reins (EXPERT/OPTIONAL)

 WOR is a highly effective script that strips the majority of Windows bloat and privacy concerns but at a system breaking level.
 Only run this is you know what you are doing and want absolute results for optimization that surpasses the provided screenshots for this project.
 I am talking in terms of as low as 1GB or lower with RAM usage.

+1) Open up Powershell as admin and run the respective PS file.

 ## Step 4 - SecureUXTheme (Shell Themes - CORE)